Redland Parish Church

 What changes might improve the scheme?

 Some simplification of the PGS gift form might be beneficial.
-The main improvement I feel is for it to be made possible for donors to sign up to PGS online.

 What would you say to a church considering introducing the scheme?